bardunbar/bevy-jam-cycles/README.md

 ### I Think We've Got It - In Summary
 For this jam I will make a simple resource management game inspired by the likes of [Slipways](https://store.steampowered.com/app/1264280/Slipways/) and [Mini Metro](https://store.steampowered.com/app/287980/Mini_Metro/) where you manage the assignment of ships owned by a large stellar transport corporation.
 You have to puzzle out the best way to transport goods from start to destination using ships with a limited range flying between planets that are constantly moving relative to one another.
 If ever you fail to live up to corporate standards... you lose!

+## 7/21/24 - Beginnings
+The first step is to make the board.
+I am going to set up a simple planetary system made from circles traveling in circular orbits around a large central circle.
+Ideally I will be able to fit the game entirely on to one screen.
+It would be nice if there was no need to handle camera movement or zoom.